 4. They Only Think About Smartphones

-While smartphones are one of the most important places for radio stations to make apps available, it’s far from the only place.
-As more cars roll off the assembly line with Apple’s CarPlay and Google’s Android Auto in charge of the dashboard, stations need in-car apps to maintain their presence in vehicles.
+While smartphones are one of the most important places for radio stations to make apps available, it's far from the only place.
+As more cars roll off the assembly line with Apple's CarPlay and Google's Android Auto in charge of the dashboard (and fewer and fewer with AM radio), stations need in-car apps to maintain their presence in vehicles.
 As smart TVs and home streaming devices like Apple TV and the Roku penetrate more homes, radio stations will want to be available there as well.
-And as smart speakers, such as the Amazon Echo and Google Home, see increased sales, radio stations will want to make themselves available as “skills” on these devices.
+And as smart speakers, such as the Amazon Echo and Google Home, see robust sales, radio stations will want to ensure they are also available as on these devices.

 5. They Don't Perform Usability Tests on Their App